 PUBLISHED IN THE AUTUMN OF 2017

 Women are fundamentally different to men and when it comes to cybersecurity one thing is certain… if you’re short on women you’re less safe.
 When you read this book you’ll understand why women really matter, why the numbers of women have fallen along with strategies for attracting, identifying and retaining more women.
 This book is essential reading for anyone in security or looking to get into it.

 Jane Frankland is an award-winning cybersecurity entrepreneur, speaker, consultant and market influencer.
-Founder and Managing Director of Cyber Security Capital, a consultancy that offers niche consulting, coaching and training services, she works internationally with a wide range of clients form chief information security officers at listed multinationals to cybersecurity entrepreneurs of ambitious, fast-growth startups.
+Founder and Managing Director of Cyber Security Capital, a consultancy that offers niche consulting, coaching and training services, she works internationally with a wide range of clients from Chief Information Security Officers at listed multinationals to cybersecurity entrepreneurs of ambitious, fast-growth startups.

-Jane has over nineteen years in cybersecurity and is one of the top market indluencers in the UK market.
-She has built and sold her own global penetration testing firm, held senior executive positions with leading security consultancies and been an SC Judge for Europe and the USA.
-Over the years she has been actively involved in industry accreditations, schemes and forums, such as OWASP, CREST and the Cyber Essentials Scheme, and has served as a board advisor to a large, European CISO forum.
-She has authored many artices, been featured in leading publications and appeared in the media.
+Jane has over twenty years in cybersecurity, is an SC judge for Europe and the USA, a CISO Board Advisor, and one of the top market influencers.
+She has built and sold her own global penetration testing firm and held senior executive positions with leading security consultancies.
+Over the years she has been actively involved in industry accreditations, schemes and forums, such as OWASP, CREST and the Cyber Essentials Scheme.
+She has also authored many artices, been featured in leading publications and appeared in the media.

 IN Security is broken into three parts and deals with the assumptions and challenges around the low numbers of women in cybersecurity.
 It’s filled with stories, data, and the golden rules you can apply for transformation.

 PART ONE: THE ASSUMPTIONS

 1 Women cost more